-A vote to "abstain" on the election of the directors or on the proposal will have no effect on the outcome.
+A vote to "abstain" on the election of the directors or on the proposals will have no effect on the outcome, but the Board of Directors will consider abstentions in determining future actions.

-What if I do not return my Proxy Card and do not attend the Annual Meeting?
+What if I do not return my Proxy Card or Voting Instruction Form and do not attend the Annual Meeting?

 If you are a holder of record and you do not vote your shares, your shares will not be voted.

 If you hold your shares in "street name," and you do not give your broker or other nominee specific voting instructions for your shares, your broker or other nominee may not be permitted to exercise voting discretion with respect to certain matters to be acted upon.